dotchev/rest-bench/README.md

 $ GOMAXPROCS=1 go run server.go
 2018/05/19 23:45:39 Listening on port 3000
 ```
 To get comparable results we start the go server with `GOMAXPROCS=1` as Node.js executes JavaScript in a single thread.
-To utilize multiple CPU cores with Node.js you could use the _cluster_ module.
-Anyway, in the cloud your process usually gets one core or even less.

 Run the test in a separate console
 ```